Secular Spirituality

 Thankfully, God gives me the freedom to learn about this holy relationship at my own pace, but too often the world does not.
 The world limits me with it's incredibly strong pull to measure and compare myself to other things and people by placing them either below me or above me - behind me or ahead of me - worse than me or better than me.
 And, the world limits me by telling me that "you need more."
 It says that I am lacking and I need to improve.

-I buy into this because...my inner experience is a constant cascade of either "I am not enough" or "I don't have enough."
-It is my honest feeling of what is within.
-At these times my relationship to the world IS more important than my relationship to my Creator.
+I am the one who buys into this because my inner experience is a constant cascade of either "I am not enough" or "I don't have enough."
+It is my honest feeling of what is.
+At these times, my relationship to the world IS more important than my relationship to my Creator.
 Unhappiness, depression, anxiety, compulsions, fear, are the results.

 One of the biggest limits that the world puts on my relationship with the Creator is the belief that I am sinful, I am bad at core, I am very small and insignificant and do not deserve God, which means that I am definitely not part of God.
-This is not a conscious belief, but is rather a very normal, unconscious reaction to life.
+I do not understand why the Creator of the universe would cause His own creation to feel undeserving of love.
+I do understand though why people would.
+People limit, God does not.

 Relatively though, on the human level, it sure FEELS like the world is at fault and I am a victim to it.
 On some days the gravity of feeling/being a victim is so extremely powerful, I don't really feel like expanding into empowerment.
 It is not what I honestly want because it's not what I'm feeling.
 "I am alone and afraid in a world I never made."
 This is a cold feeling.